Robert Sampson (politician): Tenure

-In the 2025 session of the Government Administration and Elections Committee, a bill was proposed to condemn the 1638 Treaty of Hartford which directed that the Pequots who survived the Pequot War be sold into slavery and their lands taken be condemned.
+In the 2025 session of the Government Administration and Elections Committee, a bill was proposed to condemn the 1638 Treaty of Hartford which directed that the Pequot who survived the Pequot War be sold into slavery and their lands taken be condemned.
 Despite the historical testimony submitted in support, Sampson told the tribal vice chair that he did not know enough about 1638 to take sides.
-Then he asked given that the matter took place before the United States became a nation: "I’m curious why you feel it’s necessary for an entirely different country, the United States of America, to address this issue.
+Then he asked given that the matter took place before the United States became a nation: "I'm curious why you feel it's necessary for an entirely different country, the United States of America, to address this issue.
 Have you brought this concern across the pond, you know, to England? ...
-And I’m just curious why it’s important for Connecticut to address it.”
+And I'm just curious why it's important for Connecticut to address it."

-In a 2025 interview, amid discussion of whether he would run for the governorship, Sampson described his view of Connecticut politics: "My view on politics in Connecticut right now is we’re at war. ...
-We’ve been operating as if it's peacetime for too long as Connecticut Republicans."
+In a 2025 interview, amid discussion of whether he would run for the governorship, Sampson described his view of Connecticut politics: "My view on politics in Connecticut right now is we're at war. ...
+We've been operating as if it's peacetime for too long as Connecticut Republicans."

+In the 2026 session of the Connecticut State Senate, Senator Rob Sampson spoke longer than any other senator - 14 hours and 41 minutes.
+It was about 18% of the total time the senate spent in debate.
+Gayle Alberda, associate professor of politics at Fairfield University, was quoted as saying “[Talking] is kind of one of the only mechanisms, because they’re not in positions of leadership when they don’t have control of the chamber.”

+When Connecticut chose not to participate in its official state exhibit at the July, 2026 America250 State Fair on the National Mall in Washington, D.C., state senator Rob Sampson and state representative Gale Mastrofrancesco decided to personally represent Connecticut at its designated booth.
+Sampson stated: "Whether you’re a Republican, Democrat, Independent, or unaffiliated voter, this is our state and our country’s milestone.
+I’m honored to stand on behalf of all Connecticut residents and share the rich history and contributions of the Constitution State with visitors from across America.”